By Tyrone Leslie, HBA President, Heritage Homes

 The desire among home owners to tackle repair and remodeling projects has risen with the popularity of Pinterest, design blogs and the prevalence of home improvement stores.
 Before attempting to recreate the gorgeous bathroom from your Pinterest board in your own home, consider the following:

 - Safety – Without the proper training and preparation, a do-it-yourselfer can, and has, landed in the emergency room.
 Unfamiliarity with new tools and techniques can lead to accidents.
+It’s not enough to of read a cordless impact driver review, you must actually know how to use these dangerous tools.
 Follow product directions and safety procedures and always use proper safety equipment.
 A good rule of thumb for any homeowner is to avoid projects that require a license.

 - Time – Even professional remodelers sometimes need extra time on projects when they find surprises behind walls.
 Troubleshooting these issues often takes more time and expertise than originally planned.
 If timing is a priority for your weekend warrior, call a professional remodeler to get your project completed.

 - Cost – Many of the products purchased from the DIY market, although designated by a name brand, are not always the same quality available to contractors.
 It is also important to verify the terms of the product warranty.
 Many warranties become void by improper installation.

 May is National Home Remodeling Month, and we’re taking this opportunity to let you know the Home Builders Association of Fargo-Moorhead has members to help you with all your home renovation needs.
 Most professional contractors understand that home owners may want to work on their own homes, but those pros have also been called to fix many mishaps along the way.